Pekadii/call-of-duty-cleaner/README.md

 set shaderCachePath="C:\Program Files (x86)\Steam\steamapps\common\Call of Duty HQ\cod24\shadercache"
 if your game is on steam but in a different drive just find where your game is intsalled follow similar path below.

-:: D:\SteamLibrary\steamapps\common\Call of Duty HQ\cod24\shadercache Drive letter mae be different.
+:: D:\SteamLibrary\steamapps\common\Call of Duty HQ\cod24\shadercache Drive letter may be different.

 Make sure to remove ""
 after copying game path